gsuberland/github_kicad_footprint_preview_tampermonkey/README.md

 ## Contributing

-Issues and pull requests welcome, but keep in mind that this was just hacked together in an evening because it was an interesting challenge, so I probably won't invest too much more time in it.
+Issues and pull requests welcome.
+Be forewarned: I'm incredibly ADHD, so I don't know how much time I'll be able to invest in maintaining this.

 ## Changelog